 - New gravity filters are now treating viruses too, like the LifeStraw Mission

 The Guardian was overkill in pristine alpine meadows in the Sierra Nevada.
 It would be a better choice for international travel in developing nations.

 Chemical and UV treatments typically remove viruses, bacteria, and some protozoa, but not the sediment you might pick up from a particularly dirty source.
-So, you won't get sick from your water but it might taste bad or look icky.
-Different water treatment methods are effective on different types of organisms.
-The main difference in effectiveness in the systems we reviewed is whether or not a system eliminates viruses or the hard-shelled (meaning hard to kill) protozoa Cryptosporidum.
+So, you won't get sick from your water, but it might taste bad or look icky.
+Different water treatment methods are effective on various types of organisms.
+The main difference in effectiveness in the systems we reviewed is whether or not a system eliminates viruses or the hard-shelled (meaning hard to kill) protozoa Cryptosporidium.